 Recent Phone Based Scams Targeting Canadians

-Recently many phone based scams have schemed millions out of Canadians.
+Phone based scams have schemed millions out of Canadians.
 Such phone scams are targeting both Android, direct lines and iPhone users.
 The Toronto Police Service (TPS) has issued a public safety alert regarding a recent string of fraudulent phone calls which have already cost five Toronto-based victims a total of more than $5 million CAD.

 The prevalent phone scam